-Team Ninja’s Nioh is one of the coolest games to come out so far this year.
-As a “Soulslike” — a challenging action RPG with mechanics based on From Software’s Dark Souls series — it isn’t the easiest game to get into.
-But Nioh’s fast-paced combat, intricate levels, and story of a demon-infested alternate-history Japan make it worth the investment more than three years down the line.
+Team Ninja’s Nioh was one of the coolest games to grace the last console generation.
+However, as a “Soulslike” title — aka, a challenging action-RPG with mechanics based on From Software’s Dark Souls series — it isn’t the easiest game to get into.
+But Nioh’s fast-paced combat, intricate levels, and story of a demon-infested Japan still make it worth the investment more than three years down the line.
 Even if you have the general concepts down, there are plenty of tricks that everyone, even experienced “Souls” players, should learn.
 After all, while it takes cues from games like Bloodborne and Dark Souls III, Nioh is its own game, with new systems to master.

 So whether you’re a SoulsLike veteran or a quivering beginner, use these tips to get over Nioh’s steep learning curve and start your yokai-slaying career off right.